Structure, Functionality, and Bioceramics - Design Principles for High Performance

 Args:

-t (array): time [hours]
+t (array): Time [hours]

 T (float): Temperature [K]

-D0 (float): Frequency factor
+D0 (float): Pre-exponential factor

 Ea (float): Activation energy [J/mol]